spascou/ps2-census/README.md

 They currently include:
-- `all_about_trac_5.py` (and the output in `all_about_trac_5.json`): building and executing a query that fetches pretty much everything related that's to know about the TR TRAC-5 carbine.
+- `all_about_trac_5.py` (and the output in `all_about_trac_5.json`): building and executing a query that fetches pretty much everything related that's to know about the TR TRAC-5 carbine
+- `character_death_event_stream.py` (and the output in `caracter_death_event_stream.ndjson`): subscribing to
+all character death events on the SolTech server, receive at most 20 events and print them, then gracefuly disconnect

 ## Query building